Benefits & Programs

 Rates depend upon amount contributed and/or length of time in service (Number of months of contribution), as well as enrollment status.
 Inquire at Veterans Services or GI Bill® website for current pay rates for each chapter.

-Undergraduate Enrollment Status by Number of Credits Full Time 3/4 Time 1/2 Time Fall and Spring 12.0+ 9.0 - 11.5 6.0 - 8.5 If you are having difficulty in any of your classes, you should first talk to your professor.
+Semester Full Time Enrollment 3/4 Time Enrollment 1/2 Time Enrollment Undergraduate Enrollment Status by Number of Credits Fall and Spring 12.0+ 9.0 - 11.5 6.0 - 8.5 If you are having difficulty in any of your classes, you should first talk to your professor.
 If the difficulty is other than that which can be addressed by tutoring, you should make an appointment with a Counselor.
 Through the VA, up to $1200 is available for Individualized Tutorial Assistance.
 You must be receiving VA education benefits at half-time rate or more.
 If you have a deficiency in a subject necessitating private tutoring, beyond Tutoring/Learning Assistance services available on campus, students can be reimbursed for payments to a qualified tutor.
 The first $600 does not count against your benefits award.
 For questions regarding VA tutorial assistance, and to get a copy of Form 22-1990, contact Veterans Service.
 Students will need to provide documentation from their instructor identifying their need for tutoring, the qualifications of, and fees paid to the tutor, to apply for reimbursement.

 GI Bill® is a registered trademark of the US Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill.
+More information about education benefits offered by VA is available at the official U.S. government website.